Physics-50/Module-1/docs/week4.md

 6. aesthetic clarity: Are all displayed objects (e.g. text, images, data points, lines) large enough to be visible and not pixelated?
 Was some consideration given to "salience" and "simplicity"? ([described here](plotting-guide#plotting-the-example-data){:target="_blank"}) Is the figure laid out in a way that flows well and is easy to follow?

+Please upload your figure to [gradescope](https://www.gradescope.com/courses/216639/assignments/906819) according to the instructions provided there (note that you will have to upload it more than once).
+Make sure to include both the figure and caption.

 Don't forget to double-check that you've completed all of the miniquestions for this week.
-You should also make sure that you've completed the miniquestions for all the weeks of Module 1 for at least partial credit.
-You can find them all [gathered here](mini-questions).
+You can find them all [here](mini-questions#week-4).